Fei Yu-ching: Career

 In 2006, he was featured in a duet, "Faraway" (千里之外), with Jay Chou released in his seventh album Still Fantasy.
 In February 2008, he performed it during CCTV-4's Chinese New Year special, singing a solo version of "Faraway", which was also performed by Chou later in the program.

 Fei announced his retirement from the entertainment industry in September 2018, stating that his farewell concert tour was scheduled for 2019.
 He held his farewell concert tour in few cities in China, Macau, Malaysia, USA, Canada, Australia, Singapore, Hong Kong and Taiwan.
 His final concert was held in November in Taiwan.

 He also completed filming for his TV show "Our Song" with his apprentices Timmy Xu and Ayanga in January 2020, which was originally slated to before his concert but was delayed due to circumstances beyond his control.

-In 2020, the song "Yi Jian Mei" (commonly known as "Xue hua piao piao" in the West) became a viral internet meme that reached the top spots on the Spotify Viral 50 chart in countries like Norway, Sweden, Finland, and New Zealand.
+In 2020, the song "Yi Jian Mei" (commonly known by its chorus "Xue hua piao piao" in the West) became a viral internet meme that reached the top spots on the Spotify Viral 50 chart in countries like Norway, Sweden, Finland, and New Zealand.